seabro917/seabro917/README.md

 - :dart: I am currently working on building my personal blog.
 - 📫 How to reach me: yuchen.mu@ed.ac.uk
 - :video_game: I love playing Dota2 and Apex.
 Add me on [steam](https://steamcommunity.com/profiles/76561198276677155)!
-- :space_invader: I am a huge fan of Anime.
+- :whale2: I am a huge fan of Anime.
 - :hearts: My favourite anime is [CLANNAD\~After Story\~](https://www.bilibili.com/video/BV18x411c7KQ/?spm_id_from=333.337.search-card.all.click&vd_source=dabcffd1cd0c95a73e0d13f61da7ae44).

  <em><b>Dream as if you will live forever and live as if you will die today.</b></em>